sodascience/awesome-citizen-science-nl/README.md

 - [Tuinvlindertelling](https://www.vlinderstichting.nl/vlindermee/) - Citizens count on one of the predetermined days for 15 minutes the number of butterflies in their backyards and also report on their species.  (`2009` - `recurring`)
 - [Koolmezen](https://www.universiteitleiden.nl/citizensciencelab/projecten/evoscope---koolmezen) - Citizens hang two fat balls outside during the winter, one with a weird object underneath and the other without one.
 Then they sit down for half an hour and count how many great tits (koolmezen) come to the ball with the weird object and how many come to the ball without it.  (`2019` - `2019`)
 - [RAS: het "Retrapping Adults for Survival" project](https://vogeltrekstation.nl/nl/onderzoek/monitoringsprojecten/ras-het-retrapping-adults-survival-project) - Citizens focus on one bird species they decide on themselves and then try the trap birds in nets to ring them.
 When a bird was also ringed last year, this is noted.
 Together, this gives insights in the survival of birds.  (`1998` - `ongoing`)
-- :x:  [Leuke Vliegen](https://www.eis-nederland.nl/actueel/projecten/leuke-vliegen) - Citizens count the number and species of flies they see in their backyard by making photos of them.
+- [Leuke Vliegen](https://www.eis-nederland.nl/actueel/projecten/leuke-vliegen) - Citizens count the number and species of flies they see in their backyard by making photos of them.
 The goal is to collect information on five families of flies, to see how many there are and where.
 This information is used to determine which species are well and which are not.  (`2012` - `2014`)
 - [Fishing in the Past](https://www.zooniverse.org/projects/anneoverduin/fishing-in-the-past/about/research) - Citizens identify fish species on paintings to gain information on biodiversity and commercial use of fish species throughout history.  (`2020` - `2020`)
 - [Staat Deze Plant Er Nog?](https://www.floron.nl/meedoen/actualisering-groeiplaatsen-bijzondere-soorten) - Citizens search for rare plant species, guided by a map of where they were previously found.  (`2012` - `ongoing`)
 - [Bodemdierendagen](https://bodemdierendagen.nl/) - Citizens count the benthic animals in their backyards, planters and on their roof if they happen to have a so-called green roof.
 They register to what animal group (out of ten) the benthic animals belong.  (`2015` - `recurring`)